nlohmann/json/doc/mkdocs/docs/api/basic_json/parse.md

 - Added in version 1.0.0.
 - Overload for contiguous containers (1) added in version 2.0.3.
 - Ignoring comments via `ignore_comments` added in version 3.9.0.

+!!! warning "Deprecation"

+    Overload (2) replaces calls to `parse` with a pair of iterators as their first parameter which has been deprecated in version 3.8.0.
+This overload will be removed in version 4.0.0.
+Please replace all calls like `#!cpp parse({ptr, ptr+len}, ...);` with `#!cpp parse(ptr, ptr+len, ...);`.

+    You should be warned by your compiler with a `-Wdeprecated-declarations` warning if you are using a deprecated function.